danfisher85/meinturnierplan/readme.txt

 * Toggle visibility of specific columns or information
 * Use the live preview to see changes instantly

-= Can I integrate with external tournament systems? =

-Yes!
-The plugin supports integration with external tournament management systems.
-Simply enter your external tournament ID in the settings, and the plugin will fetch and display the data with your custom styling applied.

-= What languages are supported? =

-The plugin is fully internationalized and includes translations for:
-* English (default)
-* German (de_DE)
-* Spanish (es_ES)
-* French (fr_FR)
-* Croatian (hr)
-* Italian (it_IT)
-* Polish (pl_PL)
-* Slovenian (sl_SI)
-* Turkish (tr_TR)

-= Can I customize the plugin with CSS? =

-Yes!
-The plugin generates inline styles based on your settings, but you can override them with custom CSS.
-Main classes include:
-* `.mtp-tournament-table` - Main table container
-* `.mtp-matches-container` - Matches container
-* `.mtp-match-row` - Individual match row

 = What are the shortcode attributes? =

 **Tournament Table Shortcode Attributes:**